alvarobartt/serving-tensorflow-models/README.md

 either need a Ubuntu VM or just Docker installed in your OS so as to run a Docker container which deploys TF-Serving.

-__:warning: Warning!__: in case you don't have Ubuntu, but still want to deploy TF-Serving via Docker, you don't need to install TF-Serving with APT-GET, just run the Dockerfile (go to [Docker](#whale2-docker)).
+__:warning: Warning!__ In case you don't have Ubuntu, but still want to deploy TF-Serving via Docker, you don't need to install TF-Serving with APT-GET, just run the Dockerfile (go to the section [Docker](#whale2-docker)).

 So, from your Ubuntu VM you should install `tensorflow-model-server`, but before installing it you need to add the TF-Serving distribution URI as a package source as it follows: